The data set contains information for creating our model. It is a collection of data structured as a table in rows and columns.

-In forecasting applications, it is very useful to see how the different variables evolve over time.
+In forecasting applications, it is helpful to see how the different variables evolve over time.
 In this way, time series plots display observations in the y-axis against time in the x-axis.

-The next figure is an example of time series plot.
+The following figure is an example of a time series plot.
 It depicts the temperature in a city over the years.

 The figure from above shows a cyclic variable.
 It also shows some outliers in the data (wrong temperature observations).

-It is always very useful to see how the targets depend on the inputs.
+It is always beneficial to see how the targets depend on the inputs.
 Scatter charts show points with target values versus input values.

-As an example, the following chart shows the compressive strength of concretes as a function of the quantity of cement.
+For example, the following chart shows concretes compressive strength as a function of cement quantity.
 As we can see, there is quite a strong correlation between both variables: the more quantity of cement, the more compressive strength.

 Sometimes, data sets contain redundant data that complicate the design of the neural network.
 To discover redundancies between the input variables, we use a correlation matrix.

-When both variables are continuous, a linear function is used to calculate the correlation.
-When one or both variables are binary, a logistic function is used for calculating the correlation.
+When both variables are continuous, we calculate the correlation using a linear function.
+When one or both variables are binary, we calculate the correlation using a logistic function.

 Next, we depict the correlations among the features used to target donors in a blood donation campaign.
 This example uses a recency, frequency, monetary, and time (RFMT) marketing model.

 In this case, the quantity variable has a perfect correlation with the frequency variable (1.00).
-That means that we can remove one of those two variables in our model without any loss of information.
+That means that we can remove one of those two variables in our model without losing information.

-Linear correlations are used when both the input and the target are continuous.
-Logistic correlations are used when one or both the input and the target are binary.
+We use linear correlations when both the input and the target are continuous.
+We use logistic correlations when one or both the input and the target are binary.

-In forecasting applications, autocorrelations refer to the correlations of a time series with its own past values.
+In forecasting applications, autocorrelations refer to the correlations of a time series with its past values.

-Positive autocorrelated series are sometimes called persistent because positive deviations from the mean are followed by positive deviations from the mean and negative deviations from the mean are followed by negative deviations from the mean.
+We call positive autocorrelated time series persistent because positive deviations from the mean follow positive deviations from the mean.
+Conversely, negative deviations from the mean follow negative deviations from the mean.

 On the other hand, negative autocorrelated time series are characterized by a tendency for positive deviations from the mean to be followed by negative deviations from the mean and vice-versa.

-The next figure depicts an example of the autocorrelations of several meteorological variables from the past 5 days.
+The following figure shows an example of an autocorrelations chart.
+It depicts the correlations among meteorological variables from the past five days.

-As we can see, the highest autocorrelated variables is the temperature, and the least autocorrelated variable is the rainfall.
+As we can see, the highest autocorrelated variable is the temperature, and the least autocorrelated variable is the rainfall.

 The chart above shows negative and decreasing correlations.

-An outlier is an instance that is distant from other instances.
+An outlier is an sample that is distant from other samples.
 They may be due to variability in the measurement or may indicate experimental errors.

-If possible, outliers should be excluded from the data set, i.e., set as unused instances.
-However, detecting those anomalous instances might be very difficult, and usually requires lots of work.
+If possible, we should exclude outliers from the data set, setting that samples as Unused.
+However, detecting those anomalous samples might be very difficult and usually requires lots of work.

 The first thing we can do is to check for the correctness of the data statistics.
 Indeed, spurious minimums and maximums are a clear sign of the presence of outliers.

-We can also plot the data histograms and check that there are not isolated bins at the ends.
+We can also plot the data histograms and check that there are no isolated bins at the ends.

-Box plots are also a suitable method for detecting outliers' presence since they depict groups of data through their quartiles.
+Box plots are also a suitable method for detecting outliers' presence since they depict data groups through their quartiles.

-In this regard, the Tukey's method defines an outlier as those values of the data set that fall too far from the central point, the median.
-The maximum distance to the center of the data that is going to be allowed is defined by the cleaning parameter.
-As it grows, the test becomes less sensitive to outliers, but if it is too small, many values will be detected as outliers.
+In this regard, Tukey's method defines an outlier as those values of the data set that fall too far from the central point, the median.
+The cleaning parameter defines the maximum distance to the center of the data that will be allowed.
+As it grows, the test becomes less sensitive to outliers, but many values will be detected as outliers if it is too small.

-As an example, the following chart is a box plot of the balance of a bank's customers.
-As we can see, there are a few clients with a very high balance, and they might be treated as outliers.
+For example, the following chart is a box plot of the balance of a bank's customers.
+As we can see, there are a few clients with a very high balance, and we can treat them as outliers.